 The next step is to estimate how much market share you believe the company will capture in the future.
 Continuing with the Amazon course, you can see that we estimate the company will have a 20% share in the global E-commerce sector, 10% share in global advertising, and 21% share in global cloud computing by the end of 2028.

 Step #3 Revenue

-With the market share figures in place, we can calculate the company’s estimated revenue by multiplying the TAM by the percentage (%) share.
-Depending on the level of detail in your financial model, you may also wish to add other assumptions such as the volume of order and the average prices of products or services being sold.
+With the market share figures in place, we can calculate the company’s estimated revenue by multiplying the TAM by the percentage (%) of market share.
+Depending on the level of detail in your financial model, you may also wish to add other assumptions, such as the volume of order and the average prices of products or services being sold.